ec500-software-engineering/project-07-aurora-borealis-classification/README.md

 classifier could be used no only in research of magnetospheric dynamics, but also by those astronomy enthusiast.

+## Definition of sprint
+  - data proprecessing
+  - model selection
+  - tool selection

 ## System diagram
 ![Screenshot](dataflow.jpg)
 ### Tech

 * Tensorflow
-* Ubuntu 18.04 Shared Computing Cluster
+* Ubuntu 18.04
 * BU SCC (Shared Computing Cluster)

 ## Methodology